RailsGirlsWorkshopManagement/RailsGirlsWorkshopManagementApp/README.md

 - Export the selected registration data to csv or excel

 ### Email-Management:
+- Insert your smtp settings to use the mail functionality in the admin interface under app settings
 - Edit the default template of the Confirmation Email which gets sent to all Admins and the participant after a registration
 - The E-Mail is personalized and contains information about the workshop and a link to cancel a registration
 - Send a manual email to all participants, admins, coaches, rejected participants, accepted participants